Life Of The Spirit - Life Of The Flesh - Part 2

 Our soul is liken to the ground of a farmer's field.

-God often allows different people and circumstances and events to come into our life.
 It was said of Joseph that "his soul entered into the iron."
 (Psalm 105:18, ASV)

 That is close to the experience being described here.